O-Thadd/Cripe-API-Doc/API Documentation.md

   This is a parameter in the [`POST /users/user`](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#interact-with-user) endpoint.
 Used to specify the action that should be performed on a user.
   - `reset_fcm_token_user_action`: Reset the fcm token.
 Should be used when a user logs out or deletes account.
 This stops notifications from being sent to the device.
+  - `update_user_action`: This updates a user.
+Such as for changing username, avatar or password.
   - `delete_user_action`: delete user
 - ### inAppMessage type